Suunto D4i Novo Dive Computer Review

 Pros and Cons

-- Compact and light design which makes it easy to use and wear even when used as a day-to-day watch
+- A compact and light design which makes it easy to use and wear even when used as a day-to-day watch

 - Optional wireless transmitter to measure tank pressure and display remaining air time on the screen